Money, Marketing, and Patents: Fighting for control of Barbecue

-That two industry leaders would both announce their IPOs in such a short period seems too coincidental.
+That two industry leaders would announce their IPOs in such a short period seems too coincidental.
 And yet, neither of them truly wants comparisons that will only escalate during the process of filing paperwork, gathering investors, and dressing their presentations.
-These companies have to differentiate themselves to a group of people who only see the numbers on a page.
+These companies must differentiate themselves from a group of people who only see the numbers on a page.
 They each have to fight to stand out.

 But getting to the IPO is only the first battle.
 Once both companies are trading publicly, they have to compete for investors.
 Yes, there is space for both, but you don’t win the game by playing nice.
 Weber, armed with years of patent collecting, including those brought by June versus Traeger armed and fighting for their patent rights, puts these two on a collision course.
 It is a battle of intellectual property.